All About the CAMP Chorus

 What you always wanted to know about CAMP Rehoboth Chorus

-The 2018 theme is Can’t Stop the Beat, a celebration of song that includes blues, rock and roll, and jazz.
-The program will include such sentimental favorites as “With A Song In My Heart” and “One of Those Songs,” contemporary tunes like “Listen to the Music” and “Piano Man,” Broadway show-stoppers like “Music of the Night” from Phantom of the Opera, and the always popular Leonard Cohen’s “Hallelujah.”
+The 2018 theme is Can't Stop the Beat!, a celebration of song that includes blues, rock & roll, and jazz.
+The program will include such sentimental favorites as “With A Song in My Heart” and “One of Those Songs,” contemporary tunes like “Listen to the Music” and “Piano Man,” Broadway show-stoppers like “Music of the Night” from Phantom of the Opera, and Leonard Cohen’s always popular “Hallelujah.”

 When and where will the full Chorus perform Can’t Stop the Beat?

-Friday and Saturday evening, February 9 and 10, and Sunday afternoon, February 11, 2018, at Epworth United Methodist Church in Rehoboth.
-An additional concert will be held on April 8, 2018 at Sussex Academy.
+Friday and Saturday evening, February 9 and 10 at 7 pm, and Sunday afternoon, February 11 at 3 pm at Epworth Methodist Church in Rehoboth.
+An additional concert will be held on April 8 at 3 pm at Sussex Academy in Georgetown.

 What are the criteria for membership?